Communication with Unreliable Entanglement Assistance: Summary and Discussion

 In the simple scenario of classical communication over a noiseless qubit channel, we have shown that the optimal strategy is to perform time division between super-dense coding and unassisted transmission over the $0$-$1$ basis (see Figure~\ref{fig:DenseUncertain}).
 For the noiseless qubit channel, the classical capacity region with unreliable entanglement assistance is thus $\mathcal{C}_{\text{EA}*}(\channel)=$ $\bigcup_{0\leq\lambda\leq 1}\{(R,R')\,:\; R\leq 1-\lambda \,,\; R'\leq 2\lambda \}$.
-On the other hand, for the depolarizing channel, time division is strictly sub-optimal.
+Nevertheless, we established that time division is not optimal in general, even for a simple noisy quantum channel.
+Specifically, time division is strictly suboptimal for the depolarizing channel (see Figure~\ref{fig:clEAur}).

+Thereby, more advanced coding techniques are necessary to obtain the full capacity region.
+Indeed, our characterization in Theorem~\ref{theo:ClEA} and the coding method in the achievability proof are much more sophisticated than time division.
+The analysis is based on a novel method that is inspired by the classical network technique of superposition coding (SPC) \cite{CoverThomas:06b}.
+Surprisingly, this network technique yields an advantage even for a simple point-to-point quantum channel.
+This advantage is obtained by exploiting quantum superposition.
+That is, we combine superposition coding with superposition states.

-Next, we discuss capacity computation, the cloud superposition-coding interpretation of our results, the side-information interpretation, and the consequences on the quantum broadcast channel with one-sided entanglement assistance.
+Next, we discuss capacity computation, the side-information interpretation, and the consequences on the quantum broadcast channel with one-sided entanglement assistance.